vippsas/vipps-developers/faqs/common-errors-faq.md

-This is either because you are specifying an incorrect `orderId`, or because the payment with this `orderId` was initiated using the API keys for one sale unit (MSN), and you are attempting to get the details with the API keys for a different sale unit (MSN).
+This is either because you are specifying an incorrect `orderId`, or because the payment with this `orderId` was initiated using the API keys for one sales unit (MSN), and you are attempting to get the details with the API keys for a different sales unit (MSN).

 The `orderId`s is not globally unique, they are only unique per MSN.